Positivedelta/Java-Serial-Communications-Handler/README.md

 - Java 8
 - Ant (use the most recent Linux and Windows versions)
 - GCC 9+ (To build the Linux native shared library)
-- Visual Studio 2019 (To build the Windows native DLL)
+- Visual Studio 2022 (To build the Windows native DLL)

-For testing and use on the Raspberry Pi, I installed Oracle's 32-bit ARM based JDK for Linux, download the following distribution jdk-8u271-linux-arm32-vfp-hflt.tar.gz
+For testing and use on the Raspberry Pi, I installed Oracle's 32/64-bit ARM based JDK for Linux, download the following distribution jdk-8u271-linux-arm32-vfp-hflt.tar.gz or the latest Debian release for 64-bit systems

 I choose the Oracle JDK for performance reasons (supposedly the latest OpenJDK has caught up)

-To install the Oracle JDK on a Raspberry Pi use the following procedure, this is assuming Buster Lite with no existing JDK / JRE (you may need to adapt these steps)
+To install the Oracle JDK on a Raspberry Pi use the following procedure, this is assuming Buster Lite with no existing JDK / JRE (adapt these steps as necessary, e.g. to use a 64-bit JDK / JRE installer)
 ```
 - sudo mkdir /usr/java
 - cd /usr/java